The Best Fitness Trackers And Smartwatches to Buy in 2025

 The Galaxy Watch 8 remains the most balanced smartwatch for Android users.
 It improves on sensors for heart rate, sleep, and stress, while delivering smoother performance and a bright, sharp display.
 Integration with Samsung phones and services is seamless, but it works well across most Android devices too.

-Battery life is generally 1.5–2.5 days, which beats Apple’s Series 11 but still trails Garmin.
+Battery life is generally 1.5 to 2.5 days, which beats Apple's Series 11 but still trails Garmin.
 Real-world use varies widely depending on GPS, notifications, and always-on display, so heavy users will still be charging more often.

 It doesn't match Garmin's sport-specific precision or WHOOP's recovery insights, but for everyday users who want a smartwatch that handles health tracking, apps, and lifestyle features equally well, the Galaxy Watch 8 is the strongest all-rounder on Android.